-The Government have carefully examined the various observations made in the Fiftieth Report relating to the former Secretary of the Ministry of Iron and Iron and Steel Controller in respect of which these comments were made by the PAC relates to the issuance of an import licence to a private party, Messrs Ram Krishen Kulwant Rai.
-According to the scheme under which the import licence was issued, the Iron and Steel Controller ought to have verified tr>at there was a firm export contract between the firm and the Hindustan Steel limited or any foreign buyer; the purpose of verification, 1 may add, was to ensure that the party would make enough exports to earn as much foreign exchange as would have been spent on the import already licensed
+The Government have carefully examined the various observations made in the Fiftieth Report relating to the former Secretary of the Ministry of Iron and Steel.
+The transaction entered into by the Iron and Steel Controller in respect of which these comments were made by the PAC relates to the issuance of an import licence to a private party, Messrs Ram Krishen Kulwant Rai.
+According to the scheme under which the import licence was issued, the Iron and Steel Controller ought to have vetified that there was a firm export contract between the firm and the Hindustan Steel Limited or any foreign buyer; the purpose of verification, I may add, was to ensure that the party would make enough exports to earn as much foreign exchange as would have been spent on the import already licensed.